 Our Ethics and Corporate Governance Committee consists of three members who are appointed by our Technical Committee and who are required to be independent members.
-The independent members of our Ethics and Corporate Governance Committee currently receive compensation of Ps.
-12,250 per meeting.

 The responsibilities of the Ethics and Corporate Governance Committee include:

 - To regularly review the Corporate Governance Statement, Code of Conduct and other corporate governance documents and policies and recommend to the Manager such revisions as it deems appropriate or necessary to ensure that they remain consistent with the objectives of FIBRA Macquarie; - To review the minimum ownership guidelines and recommend to the Manager and the Technical Committee such revisions as it deems appropriate and necessary; - To recommend to the Technical Committee, in conjunction with the Manager, the appointment of Members to the Audit Committee, Indebtedness Committee, and Ethics and Corporate Governance Committee; - To periodically report to the Technical Committee on any significant developments in the law and practice of corporate governance and other matters relating to the duties and responsibilities of Members in general; and - To lead the annual performance self-evaluation of the Technical Committee.